DelovoyMotiv/anteroslogos/README.md

 - Have no real-time sync across multiple AI platforms
 - Store data in localStorage (lost on logout)

-Gold Standard systems create a 24-36 month technical lead that requires:
+System implementation complexity equivalent to 24-36 month development timeline requires:
 - ML engineering expertise for citation prediction models
 - Distributed systems knowledge for real-time sync
 - Database architecture for version control and network effects